 All wood structure pergolas have a great basic feel about them, are the easiest and cheapest to construct, and can easily combine with wood or brick housing.
 They use wood posts, joists and battens with galvanised fixtures.

 Used as a more permanent alternative, aluminium pergolas are powder coated for durability and the steadfast strength of the fixings and design gives another dimension to the idea.
 You can also run cabling internally.
 Curved variations are also available.

 The design flexibility of a Steel pergola frame is extensive with a huge array of designs and uses, with a variety of roofing profiles and dimensions.
-These systems use concealed brackets and fastenings, and usually come with all components including gutters, downpipes and flashing.
+These pergola designs use concealed brackets and fastenings, and usually come with all components including gutters, downpipes and flashing.

 Post and Beam

-Post and beam pergolas are used for larger pergola structures, sometimes over swimming pools or activity areas, and are mostly gabled and trussed to add strength and span width.
+Post and beam pergola designs are used for larger pergola structures, sometimes over swimming pools or activity areas, and are mostly gabled and trussed to add strength and span width.